Domain Name System: Domain name space

 The domain name space consists of a tree data structure.
 Each node or leaf in the tree has a label and zero or more resource records (RR), which hold information associated with the domain name.
 The domain name itself consists of the label, concatenated with the name of its parent node on the right, separated by a dot.

-The tree sub-divides into zones beginning at the root zone.
+The tree subdivides into zones beginning at the root zone.
 A DNS zone may consist of as many domains and subdomains as the zone manager chooses.
 DNS can also be partitioned according to class where the separate classes can be thought of as an array of parallel namespace trees.